-At this time, Yoshizane, Suyemoto’s elder son and heir, known as Young Master and not yet twenty of age, excelled his sires in swordsmanship and warfare and was also a gifted scholar.
+At this time, Yoshizane, Suyemoto’s elder son and heir, known as Young Master and not yet twenty years of age, excelled his sires in swordsmanship and warfare and was also a gifted scholar.
 During these three years spent with his father, he had not once complained of the hardships the siege presented.
-On this day as before at the head of troops, having put fourteen to fifteen to the sword, he was advancing in search of a match worthy of his last fight, when his father, looking from distance, urgently called to him.
+On this day, as before, at the head of troops, having put fourteen or fifteen to the sword, he was advancing in search of a match worthy of his last fight, when his father, looking from a distance, urgently called to him.

 “Alas, Yoshizane, brave soldiers do not forget when to die.
-It may make sense to you to think of to day as the last.
+It may make sense to you to think of to day as your last.
 However, both father and son falling in a battle is a sin worse than any other to our forebears.
-We have accepted the challenge from Kyoto and Kamakura, been true to ourselves, exhausted all our power and spent all our might, finally to see the castle fall this day.
+We have accepted the challenge from Kyoto and Kamakura, been loyal in service, exhausted all our power and spent all our might, finally to see the castle fall this day.
 And so the father dies in honour, and his son for his father’s sake runs away and survives.
 What is there to be ashamed of?
-Swiftly go now.
-Wait for the right moment to re-establish the Satomi’s name.
+Go swiftly now.
+Wait for the right moment to re-establish the Satomi.
 Run, and fast!”

-“I will oblige, my lord, only that, to make a pitiful escape while seeing his father at death is something a three year old would not do.
-Here I am, eighteen of age, born in the family of bows and arrows and learned in letters and warfare, so that I know at large the natural order of things, justice and evil, the rise and fall of ancient men.
-I wish only to accompany you to the yonder land of no returns.
+“I will oblige, my lord, only that, to make a disgraceful escape while seeing his father at death is something a three year old would not do.
+Here I am, eighteen years of age, born in the family of bows and arrows and learned in letters and warfare, so that I know at large the natural order of things, justice and evil, the rise and fall of ancient men.
+I wish only to accompany you to the Yonder Land of No Returns.
 It is not my desire to miss my opportune death, invite sneers, be undignified and shame our forebears.”

 As the son delivered these words of valour, the father cast a long glance at his son’s face and sighed.

 “You spoke excellently, Yoshizane.
-However, I say this: Had I asked you to shave your head and change into a cassock, your father’s advice should be deemed unreasonable.
+However, I say this: Had I asked you to shave your head and put on a cassock, your father’s advice should be deemed unreasonable.
 A good child shall not refuse his father’s wish.

 You know Lord Ashikaga Mochiuji has not always been our lord.
 Our forebears served Nitta Yoshisada Ason of our clan and showed valour in Genko and Kenmu Eras.
-However, while Nitta and company had been loyal servants of the South House, with the fall of the Emperor in the South House at the beginning of winter in Meitoku 3, our trusted tree started to let through rain on us, and we had but to reluctantly respond to the invitation by Ashikaga in Kamakura.
-That is how my late father, Satomi Oinosuke Motoyoshi, came to serve Lord Mitsukane, Sir Mochiuji’s father , and I to Sir Mochiuji, to die in service now to his young princes.
+However, while Nitta and company had been loyal servants of the Southern House, with the fall of the Emperor in the Southern House at the beginning of winter in Meitoku 3, our trusted tree started to let rain through on us, and we had but to reluctantly respond to the invitation by Ashikaga in Kamakura.
+That is how my late father, Satomi Oinosuke Motoyoshi, came to serve Lord Mitsukane, Sir Mochiuji’s father, and I to Sir Mochiuji, to die in service now to his young princes.
 My purpose has been fulfilled.

-Listen to reason, would you regard just any death a Samurai-like conduct?
-If you would all your education had been for nothing.
+Listen to reason.
+Would you regard just any death a Samurai-like conduct?
+If you would, all your education had been useless.
 I have said enough.
 If you still cannot agree, you are no son of mine, nor I your father,” poured out the father.

 “Let no time be lost.”

-He signalled to Sugikura Kisonosuke Ujimoto and Horiuchi Kurando Sadayuki, the two lieutenants from the families serving the Satomis for generations, who had previously been instructed on his plans.
-At this, they rose in unison, and soon as said,
+He signalled to Sugikura Kisonosuke Ujimoto and Horiuchi Krando Sadayuki, the two lieutenants from the families serving the Satomi for generations, who had previously been instructed on his plans.
+At this, they rose in unison, and as soon as they said,

 “Here we are to escort you, sir, this way,”

-Kisonosuke pulled the bridle of Yoshizane’s horse, and Kurando hit the back of the horse to send it to a sprint, and together made escape towards west.
+Kisonosuke pulled the bridle of Yoshizane’s horse, and Krando hit the back of the horse to send it to a sprint, and together made their escape towards west.